st0g1e/roon-extension-thirdparty-player/README.md

 ```

 ## Installing/Preparing the library excel document
+* Sqlite3
+  1. Install sqlite3
+  2. add empty sqlite file on the repository:
+     - cd to the Repository
+     - `touch library.sqlite`

 * Roon:
   1. Enable search by path: [Roon KB](https://kb.roonlabs.com/FAQ:How_can_I_find_tracks_by_path%3F)
   2. Go to Track View